Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

-In most of the approaches listed above the basic Hamiltonian of the system is altered by the addition and subtraction of terms involving certain \textit{additional}parameters.
-Perturbation techniques can then be applied with redefinition of the unperturbed Hamiltonian and the perturbation correction.
-The arbitrary parameters are then fixed order-by-order in the resulting perturbation series, by the variational minimization of energy or by imposing other constraints such as the "principle of minimum sensitivity"(PMS)[40].The resulting sequence of corrections is often claimed [26,27,32,33] to be convergent.
-Thus, the problem of convergence of the naive perturbation theory as well as the absence of a built-in mechanism of systematic improvement in the VMA, are overcome to a large extent in these hybrid method, which may be called {\it variation-perturbation method }(VPM).
-Apart from the above common underlying feature, each approach differs in detail, which may be found in the individual reference cited above.
+In most of the approaches listed above, the fundamental Hamiltonian of the system is modified by the addition and subtraction of terms involving certain \textit{additional} parameters.
+Perturbation techniques can then be applied with a redefinition of the unperturbed Hamiltonian and the perturbation correction.
+The arbitrary parameters are subsequently fixed order-by-order in the resulting perturbation series, either by the variational minimization of energy or by imposing other constraints such as the "principle of minimum sensitivity" (PMS) [40].
+The resulting sequence of corrections is often claimed [26,27,32,33] to be convergent.
+Thus, the problem of convergence in naive perturbation theory, as well as the absence of a built-in mechanism for systematic improvement in the VMA, are largely overcome in these hybrid methods, which may be termed the {\it variation-perturbation method} (VPM).
+Apart from the aforementioned common underlying feature, each approach differs in detail, which may be found in the individual references cited above.

 {\bf The operator Method of Approximation (OMA)}